-Your cover will stop before the end of the term if:
+Your policy will stop before the end of the term if:

-- we pay out the sum assured - your premiums aren't paid when agreed (see section 10.4 for more details) - we cancel the policy because you or a life assured didn't answer all the questions we asked fully, honestly, and accurately, to the best of your or their knowledge - we cancel the policy because offering cover will, or may, violate any financial sanctions, laws or regulations - in our reasonable opinion you're in material breach of these terms and conditions - we cancel the policy within 30 days of the start date because a life assured doesn't give or withdraws consent to us accessing their medical records - the life assured doesn't give or withdraws consent to access their medical records as part of our routine checks (see section 6 for more details).
+- we pay out the sum assured - your premiums aren't paid when agreed (see section 10.4 for more details) - we cancel the policy because you or a life assured didn't answer all the questions we asked fully, honestly, and accurately, to the best of your or their knowledge - we cancel the policy because offering cover will violate any financial sanctions, laws or regulations - in our reasonable opinion you're in material breach of the terms and conditions - we cancel the policy within 30 days of the start date because a life assured doesn't give or withdraws consent to us accessing their medical records - the life assured doesn't give or withdraws consent to access their medical records as part of our routine checks (see section 6 for more details).

-You can end your policy at any time using the contact details on page 39.
+You can end your policy at any time.
 There is no cash-in value for the policy.